WilliamBu1/A-Lightweight-Vision-Language-Model-for-Early-Stage-Fruitlet-Classification-in-Apple-Orchards/JETSON/README.md

 ## Python Scripts

+- **`onnx2trt.py`**
+  - Converts an ONNX model into a TensorRT engine (`.trt`) with optional FP16 or INT8 quantization.
+  - Batch size and workspace memory can be adjusted inside the script.

 - **`tinyCLIPeval.py` / `final_eval.py` (Combined Evaluation)**
   - Perform image patch evaluation using TensorRT engines.
   - Computes classification metrics for each patch and aggregates results across datasets.
   - Outputs structured results for further analysis or visualization.

+> ⚠️ **Warning:** Users may need to modify file paths in the scripts for input images, ONNX models, or TRT engines.

 ---